Land snail: Diet

 In the wild, snails eat a variety of different foods.
 Terrestrial snails are usually herbivorous, however some species are predatory carnivores or omnivores, including the genus Powelliphanta, which includes the largest carnivorous snails in the world, native to New Zealand.
+Prominent predatory snail families include the Spiraxidae, Haplotrematidae and Rhytididae.
 The diet of most land snails can include leaves, stems, soft bark, fruit, vegetables, fungi and algae.
+They may have a specialized crop of symbiotic bacteria that aid in digestion, especially with the breakdown of the polysaccharide cellulose into simple sugars.
 Some species can cause damage to agricultural crops and garden plants, and are therefore often regarded as pests.

 Predators

+Many predators, both specialist and generalist, feed on snails.
+Some animals, such as the song thrush, break the shell of the snail by hammering it against a hard object, such as stone, to expose its edible insides.
+Other predators, such as some species of frogs, circumvent the need to break snail shells by simply swallowing the snail whole, shell and all.

+Some carnivorous species of snails, such as the decollate snail and the rosy wolf snail, also prey on other land snails.
+Such carnivorous snails are commercially grown and sold to combat pest snail species.
+Many of these also escape into the wild, where they prey on indigenous snails, such as the Cuban land snails of the genus Polymita, and the indigenous snails of Hawaii.

 In an attempt to protect themselves against predators, land snails retract their soft parts into their shell when they are resting; some bury themselves.
 Land snails have many natural predators, including members of all the land vertebrate groups, three examples being thrushes, hedgehogs and Pareas snakes.
 Invertebrate predators include decollate snails, ground beetles, leeches, certain land flatworms such as Platydemus manokwari and even the predatory caterpillar Hyposmocoma molluscivora.

 In the case of the marsh snail Succinea putris, the snails can be parasitized by a microscopic flatworm of the species Leucochloridium paradoxum, which then reproduces within the snail's body.
 The flatworms invade the snail's eye stalks, causing them to become enlarged.
 Birds are attracted to and consume these eye stalks, consuming the flatworms in the process and becoming the final hosts of the flatworm.

 Human activity poses great dangers to snails in the wild.
 Pollution and habitat destruction have caused the extinction of a considerable number of snail species in recent years.

+Ecology

+Snails easily suffer moisture loss.
+Snails are most active at night and after rainfall.
+During unfavourable conditions, a snail remains inside its shell, usually under rocks or other hiding places, to avoid being discovered by predators.
+In dry climates, snails naturally congregate near water sources, including artificial sources such as wastewater outlets of air conditioners.